kaiko-ai/eva/docs/user-guide/tutorials.md

 The `fit` run will:

  - Download and extract the BACH dataset to `./data/bach`, if it has not been downloaded before.
- - Fit a complete model consisting of the frozen FM-backbone (a pretrained `dino_vits16`) and a downstream head (single layer MLP) on the BACH-train split.
+ - Fit a complete model - the frozen FM-backbone (a pretrained `dino_vits16`) and a downstream head (single layer MLP) - on the BACH-train split.
  - Evaluate the trained model on the val split and report the results

-The running time will depend on your internet connection and compute setup.
-A complete run with internet speed ~200MB/s on a MacBook Pro with M1+ chip should take around 20 [**TBD**] minutes.

 Once the run is complete:

  - check out some of the raw images in `<...>/eva/data/bach/ICIAR2018_BACH_Challenge` (this can already be done once the data download step is complete)
  - check out the evaluation results json file in `<...>/eva/logs/dino_vit/online/bach` [**TBD**]

 ## 2. Run a complete *offline*-evaluation